-As a Bobcat Battalion cadet/student, you will be part of a small fellowship of OU students who have committed themselves to National Service, in training to be Soldier/Leaders.
-Our freshman cadets begin their academic lives as part of the Army ROTC Learning Community, living together in Tiffin Hall (OU East Green).
+As a Bobcat Battalion cadet/student, you will be part of a small fellowship of Ohio University students who have committed themselves to national service, in training to be soldier/leaders.
+Our first-year cadets begin their academic lives as part of the Army ROTC Learning Community, living together in Tiffin Hall.
 You and your fellow cadets will meet three mornings per week for physical training, and every Wednesday you will “show your colors” by wearing the Army ACU uniform to class.
 This chart shows what the normal expectation is for a cadet.
-Each cadet will take ONE military science class per week and attend Leadership Lab on Wednesday and Physical Training on Monday, Wednesday, and Thursday mornings.
+Each cadet will take ONE military science class per week and attend leadership lab on Wednesday and physical training on Monday, Wednesday, and Thursday mornings.

-As a student/cadet, you will find there is, an “Army” of students, cadre members, and academic experts standing by to ensure your academic experience at OHIO University is the best it can be.
-Your college grades play a huge role in determining your future in the Army after graduation, so the Bobcat Battalion is set-up with that in mind.
+As a student/cadet, you will find there is, a group of students, cadre members, and academic experts standing by to ensure your academic experience at Ohio University is the best it can be.
 Our priority for you as a cadet/student is:

 Cadet Erin Muri: “The Bobcat Battalion is more than just a future career to me, it is a family.
 The cadre that work with the cadets care so much about you, your future, and your goals.
 Everyone who is a part of the Bobcat Battalion work as hard as they can to help you in any way.
 Not only do you obtain lifelong friends, but you are taught lessons and learn leadership skills that will last you a lifetime.
 The opportunities that are available to you by being a part of the Bobcat Battalion are endless.
 Not only have I been able to go through Basic Combat Training and AIT as an SMP cadet, but I get a taste of the Army lifestyle while I am a college student as well.
 Being a part of this amazing organization is truly the best of both worlds.”